 This document is a joint, consensual and voluntary work programme endorsed by the competent authorities of the Member States, the Commission's DG ENV and DG JRC, the European Environment Agency and experts from other countries (in particular Norway and Iceland) for the INSPIRE Directive.
 It is a committed to work together at EU level to close existing implementation gaps and reap the benefits of the INSPIRE Directive and complements positively (not replaces) all the significant national efforts and strategies.
 This document does not alter in any way the legal obligations set out by the Directive.

-The current version of the document is provisional and aims at framing and mandating the work to be commenced in the second half of 2016.
-This document will be reviewed, and if necessary revised, at the next meeting of the MIG-P (foreseen in December 2016), in particular to allow for consideration of and ensure alignment with the Commission's implementation report and REFIT evaluation which will be published soon.
+The current version of the document aims at framing and mandating the work to be commenced from the second half of 2016 on to 2020.
+This document will be reviewed, and if necessary revised, at upcoming meetings of the MIG-P

 Background and context

-The MIF is an informal collaboration between the EU level partners (namely the European Commission, mainly DG ENV and JRC, and the European Environment Agency, short the EU Coordination Team “CT”) and the Member State competent authorities responsible for the INSPIRE implementation.
+The MIF is an informal collaboration between the EU level partners (namely the European Commission, mainly Directorate-General for Environment (DG ENV) and Joint Research Center of the European Commission (JRC), and the European Environment Agency (EEA), short the EU Coordination Team “CT”) and the Member State competent authorities responsible for the INSPIRE implementation.
 It has built on the work of the consultative process to prepare the numerous Implementing Acts for the INSPIRE Directive and is now maintaining them.
 It also prepared useful guidance documents and exchanged good practices also with the help of EU-funded projects.
 Moreover, stakeholder engagement was part of the activities from the outset.
-In addition, the main achievements over the past years are, in particular:

-Providing guidance for Member States by developing technical guidelines (e.g. invocable Spatial Data Services)

-Corrective maintenance of the INSPIRE framework by managing and resolving issues in technical guidelines and preparing proposals for change for Implementing Acts (e.g Metadata & Interoperability regulation);

-Adaptive maintenance of the INSPIRE framework (e.g. sensor observation and web coverage services, Abstract Test Suites …)

-Development of tools supporting implementation (e.g. registries, validation/conformance testing)

-Building capacity in the Member States for INSPIRE implementation (e.g. webinars, best practices, presentations …);

 In 2014, a new set-up was agreed within the MIF taking account of the fact that the work on Implementing Acts was completed.
 The technical sub-group of the Maintenance and Implementation Group (MIG-T) was complemented by a policy sub-group (MIG-P).
 Both sub-groups work in close collaboration having different responsibilities.
 However, de facto, the MIG-P is overseeing the MIF because of its responsibilities to agree the work programme and to endorse proposed actions and results of the technical work.
 In addition, the MIG is also tasked "to identify and give advice about the priority issues to be addressed in the maintenance of the INSPIRE Directive".
 The INSPIRE Committee has not met since because there was no need after the adoption of the last Implementing Acts.
 During the preparation of the INSPIRE evaluation and the implementation reports, the MIG was informed and consulted.